-Trade v realisation In Robin Consolidated Industries Ltd v CIR38 a company in liquidation derived income only from two isolated sales during the 1988 year of assessment against which it sought to set off its balance of assessed loss.
+has been placed in liquidation can constitute a trade for income tax purposes.
+This, however, remains a question of fact.
+Trade v realisation In Robin Consolidated Industries Ltd v CIR a company in liquidation derived income only from two isolated sales during the 1988 year of assessment against which it sought to set off its balance of assessed loss.
 The court refused to allow the set-off, drawing a distinction between trade and realisation.
 It was held that they are normally viewed as different, sometimes even opposed concepts.
 The principle to be drawn from this case is that isolated sales made by a company in liquidation on terms not normally adopted, and in a manner that eliminates risk, will not constitute income from trade.
 The case must not, however, be seen as establishing a general principle that a company in liquidation can never conduct trading activities.
-4.1.10 Section 103(2) A company can fail to meet the "trade" requirement in section 20(1)(a) if the antiavoidance provisions of section 103(2) are applied to any tainted income introduced into the company following a change in shareholding.
-In New Urban Properties Ltd v SIR39 a land-dealing company was hopelessly insolvent and had accumulated a large assessed loss during the year ending 30 June 1958.
+4.1.10 Section 103(2) A company can fail to meet the "trade" requirement in section 20(1)(a) if the anti-avoidance provisions of section 103(2) are applied to any tainted income introduced into the company following a change in shareholding.
+In New Urban Properties Ltd v SIR a land-dealing company was hopelessly insolvent and had accumulated a large assessed loss during the year ending 30 June 1958.
 From 1 July 1958 to 31 December 1958 the company was dormant.
 On 1 January 1959 the company underwent a change of shareholding and income was diverted to the company for the purpose of using its assessed loss.
 The court refused to allow the set-off of the balance of assessed loss against the tainted income.
 The result was that the company forfeited its balance of assessed loss as it had no other trade with which to accomplish a set-off.
-Beyers JA stated the following:40 "According to both decisions [CIR v Louis Zinn Organization (Pty) Ltd 1958 (4) SA 477 (A), 22 SATC 85, and SA Bazaars supra] subsection (3)41 envisages a continuity in setting off an assessed loss in every year succeeding the year in which it was originally incurred, so that in each succeeding year a balance can be struck to the satisfaction of the Secretary which can then be carried forward from year to year until it is exhausted; if, for any reason, the assessed loss cannot be so set off and balanced in any particular year, there is then no 'balance of assessed loss' for that year which (viewed from that year of assessment) can be carried forward to the succeeding year, or (viewed from the succeeding year of assessment) there is no 'balance of assessed loss which has been carried forward from the preceding year of assessment;' in other words, the essential continuity has been fatally interrupted."
+Beyers JA stated the following: "According to both decisions [CIR v Louis Zinn Organization (Pty) Ltd 1958 (4) SA 477 (A), 22 SATC 85, and SA Bazaars supra] subsection (3) envisages a continuity in setting off an assessed loss in every year succeeding the year in which it was originally incurred, so that in each succeeding year a balance can be struck to the satisfaction of the Secretary which can then be carried forward from year to year until it is exhausted; if, for any reason, the assessed loss cannot be so set off and balanced in any particular year, there is then no 'balance of assessed loss' for that year which (viewed from that year of assessment) can be carried forward to the succeeding year, or (viewed from the succeeding year of assessment) there is no 'balance of assessed loss which has been carried forward from the preceding year of assessment;' in other words, the essential continuity has been fatally interrupted."
 4.2 The "income from trade" requirement For many years a debate has raged around whether a company that has traded during the current year but has derived no income from trade in that year will be entitled to set off its balance of assessed loss from the preceding year.
 Within this debate there is a further question on what is meant by the word "income".
 Does it mean income in the defined sense of gross income less exempt income, or income in the sense of a taxable profit?
-To date these issues have still not been finally resolved.
-38 [1997] 2 All SA 195 (A), 59 SATC 199.

-39 1966 (1) SA 217 (A), 27 SATC 175.
+To date these issues have still not been finally resolved. &lt;sup>46 [1997] 2 All SA 195 (A), 59 SATC 199. &lt;sup>47 1966 (1) SA 217 (A), 27 SATC 175.

-40 At SATC 183.
+&lt;sup>48 At SATC 183.